 22) Magnesium – Magnesium is a cofactor in many steroidogenic enzymes and pathways, such as cAMP, StAR, CYP450scc, 3β-HSD and 17β-HSD.
 Magnesium is also essential for ATP production, and ATP is the most important factor for steroidogenic.
 More on magnesium here.

 23) Tongkat Ali – The glycoprotein components (bioactive complex polypeptides (“eurypeptides” with 36 amino acids)) of Tongkat Ali activates the CYP17 enzyme (17 alpha-hydroxylase and 17,20 lyase) to enhance the metabolism of pregnenolone and progesterone to yield more DHEA (dehydroepiandrosterone) and androstenedione, respectively.

-24) Avoid cortisol promotors – Dexamethasone, prednisone and other cortisol type medication reduce DHEA production due to the negative feedback loop.
+24) Avoid cortisol promotors – Dexamethasone, prednisone and other cortisol type medications reduce DHEA production due to the negative feedback loop.
 DHEA itself doesn’t lower CRH and ACTH, but cortisol does.
 Rather take DHEA for inflammatory conditions rather than cortisol agonists.
-Other cortisol lowering substance and methods might also have a positive effect on DHEA levels.
+Other cortisol lowering substances and methods might also have a positive effect on DHEA levels.
 More on lowering cortisol here.

 - DHEA – (Amazon)(iHerb)

 - Pansterone – 5mg DHEA & Pregnenolone per serving, 90 servings.
 Topical product.

 25) Vitamin B3 – Vitamin B3 is crucial to proper energy production in the mitochondria where DHEA is synthesized.
 Having a high NAD:NADH (NAD is produced from vitamin B3) ratio is very beneficial to steroidogenesis and DHEA production.